Catalog Search Results

 Description

 Dogs have been part of the US military since World War II, and they are still leading patrols hunting for IEDs today.
-Frankel offers an exciting mix of on-the-ground reporting, her own hands-on experiences in the military working dog world, and a look at dogs' special abilities.--
+Frankel offers an exciting mix of on-the-ground reporting, her own hands-on experiences in the military working dog world, and a look at dogs' special abilities.-- from back cover.

 Author